gklyne/I-D/arcp/arcp.md

-The media type `text/uri-list` {{RFC2483}} MAY be used to represent a directory listing, in which case it SHOULD contain only URIs that start with the app URI of the directory.
+The media type `text/uri-list` {{RFC2483}} MAY be used to represent a directory listing, in which case it SHOULD contain only URIs that start with the arcp URI of the directory.

 Some archive formats might support resources which are neither directories nor regular files (e.g. device files,